Tips For Working in Barcelona

-Many people will give you tips for working in Barcelona, but we work in Barcelona and we know how things are going.
-When working in Barcelona, it is important to be aware of the standards of behavior and dress code of the company at which you are working.
-Manners and job etiquette in Barcelona are very similar to those in the rest of Europe, but there do exist certain differences.
+Many people will give you tips for working in Barcelona, but we know the inside scoop.
+When working in Barcelona, it is important to be aware of the standards of behaviour and dress code of the company at which you are working.
+Manners and job etiquette in Barcelona are very similar to those in the rest of Europe, but there are some differences.
 When working in Barcelona, you want to present yourself in a good manner, because you are not only representing yourself, but also your country.
 We will share with you some of our suggestions and tips for working in Barcelona.

 This is the most stressful part of looking for a job.
 At the beginning you will be very tense but, trust us, you will soon get used to it and you will be a wizard of interviews.
-You must know that in a job interview, the best thing is to be yourself: if you pass the interview, you will have to work in the new company, and it is counterproductive to show different from what you will be in the next few months or years.
-Talk about your life, your hobbies, your skills and your ambitions; do not forget the knowledge of foreign languages (very important in Barcelona), and human relationships, on which a good working relationship is based between you and your colleagues.
-If the interview goes wrong, do not despair: if the examiner has decided not to accept your candidature, he has made the best choice both for you and for the company.
-Probably your qualities were not suitable to the company mission, and at the same time the type of work was not suitable to your character and your way of working!
+In a job interview, the best thing is to be yourself.
+If you pass the interview, you will have to work in the new company.
+Therefore it is counterproductive to show different from what you will be in the next few months or years.
+Talk about your life, your hobbies, your skills and your ambitions.
+Do not forget the knowledge of foreign languages (very important in Barcelona), and human relationships, on which a good working relationship is based between you and your colleagues.
+If the interview goes wrong, do not despair.
+If the interviewer has decided not to accept you, he/she has made the best choice both for you and for the company.
+Your qualities were not suitable to the company mission, and the type of work was not suitable to your character!

-In Barcelona, there is a difference between what people perceive as being formal, since they care a lot about appearance.
+In Barcelona, there is a difference between what people perceive as being formal since they care a lot about appearance.
 An informal outfit will still be nicer than wearing jeans and a t-shirt.
-One easy to remember rule of thumb is to wear solid dark colors, and to try to stay away from bright colors and patterns.
+One easy to remember the rule of thumb is to wear solid dark colours and to try to stay away from bright colours and patterns.
 Even during the summer men will wear dark, designer brand suits.
-For work, woman will wear skirts, dresses, and pants.
-At the office women also often accessorize with jewelry and scarfs for a more formal look.
+For work, a woman will wear skirts, dresses, and pants.
+At the office women also often accessorise with jewellery and scarves for a more formal look.
 Shoes are also a very important part of work attire.
-Barcelona is known for well-made leather shoes, which must always be cleaned.
 Shorts are hardly ever worn, except for going to the beach.

 In Barcelona as well as in the rest of Spain, personal space is not as well respected as in, for example, the United States.
 It is not uncommon for a boss or worker to talk to you with his face very close to your own.
 It is considered rude to back away and create more space between you.